pjaos/myenergi-display/doc/hot_water_tank.md

 The display shows the temperatures reported by the two PT1000 temperature sensors connected to the eddi unit.

-The display also allows the user to set the eddi unit to boost the top or bottom emersion tank heaters (assuming both are connected to the eddi unit).
-If you only have one emersion heater is connected then only one of the buttons will turn on the tank heater.
+The display also allows the user to set the eddi unit to boost the top or bottom emersion tank heaters, assuming both are connected to the eddi unit.
+If you only have one emersion heater connected to the eddi then only one of the buttons will turn on the tank heater.

 When a button is selected the command is sent to the myenergi system to turn on the tank heater.
 It may take a min or two for the myenergi system to turn on the tank heater.
 When the tank heater is on the selected button will turn green.